Robbinsville Community Comes Out in Force

 PRINCETON, NJ - (May 6, 2017) - More than 50 Robbinsville residents and community leaders came out to walk in NAMI Mercer’s 10th annual Mental Health Walk at Educational Testing Services campus in Princeton Saturday.
-Those who were unable to walk supported the cause with their donations with more than 100 individials contributing a total of $11,000 to “Team Robbinsville.”
+Those unable to walk supported the cause with their donations with more than 100 individuals contributing a total of $11,000 to “Team Robbinsville.”

 “It was heartening to see so many members of the Robbinsville Community stand proudly with individuals and families struggling with mental illness,” Dan Schuberth, Robbinsville’s Township Council President and this year’s NAMI Mercer Walk Chairman, said.
 “Robbinsville residents have big hearts and regularly demonstrate a level of compassion and charity toward those in need that is humbling.”

 Team Robbinsville was composed of local non-profits and community organizations.
 Among the organizations that joined the walk were members of Robbinsville’s municipal government, Lifetree Community Church, OneProject, the Robbinsville High Robotics Team, the Robbinsville High Model UN Team, BAPS Charities, Cub Scout Pack 79, Robbinsville Little League, Robbinsville’s Irish Heritage Association (RIHA) and Ability Tree New Jersey.